infincia/NetRNG/README.md

 #NetRNG

-Allows a dedicated machine with an HWRNG to provide random data to other machines on the network.
-Code should be simple and easy to understand, and should also be portable beyond Linux to FreeBSD and other systems
+NetRNG allows a dedicated machine with a hardware based random number generator to provide random data to other machines on the network that don't have an RNG of their own, similar to entropy broker.
+It allows those machines to benefit from a high speed, (hopefully) high quality entropy source.

-##Purpose

-Devices like the RaspberryPi, PC Engines ALIX, some server hardware and the occasional desktop sometimes have a hardware based RNG built-in or attached via PCI card.

-###Security notes
+##How it works

+As a complete system, NetRNG links ``/dev/hwrng`` on one machine, to ``/dev/random`` on many others, carefully ensuring that each machine receives unique entropy samples, while allowing the entropy to be validated for quality and ensuring that each machine can receive a specific amount of entropy per second, preventing starvation.

-NetRNG does one job, moves random data around on the local network.
-It doesn't attempt to validate the random data according to FIPS or any other standard, rngd or other tools can already do that for you if you deem it useful.
+But NetRNG itself actually does one job and only one job: it moves random data around on the local network.
+Everything else is left to other programs suited for each task.

-NetRNG does attempt to split up the random data it receives from the HWRNG so that each client receives a unique stream with no duplicated samples going to multiple clients.
+It is essentially a persistent pipeline from one machine to many others, with some minor additional restrictions on how the pipeline functions to make it suitable for the task.

+###Server

+The NetRNG server reads from ``/dev/hwrng`` (configurable), dividing the stream to non-repeating, non-overlapping samples of a size defined in the configuration file, then sends each one to clients on the local network.

+The maximum number of clients that will be accepted can be configured on the server, this allows you to prevent a slow HWRNG from being spread too thin among too many clients.

+At some point I want to add dynamic load management instead of a client limit.
+So for example, you would configure the server to guarantee 10KB/s of random data to each client, and the server would decide how many clients it could guarantee that rate for based on the speed of the HWRNG being used.
+You can do this now by testing it yourself, but I would like to automate it.

+####Client

+The client starts ``rngd`` as a subprocess, then connects to the server and starts receiving entropy samples from it, forwarding each one to ``rngd`` for processing.

+Then, ``rngd` validates the quality of the entropy before submitting samples to the Linux kernel for other programs to use via ``/dev/random``.

+###Common devices to use as the RNG server

+* RaspberryPi
+* Beaglebone
+* PC Engines ALIX
+* Various server mainboards
+* Entropy Key (installed in any Linux machine)

 ###Setup

-There is a server, netrng-server, and a client, netrngd.
-The server runs on the machine with the HWRNG, the client runs on any machine you want to use it on.

-The client attempts to setup and maintain a local fifo so that other programs like rng-tools can read from it and submit the data in to the Linux kernel.
+There is very little actual setup required, and all code is in ``netrng.py``.

+The configuration file determines whether the service will run in client or server mode, review it to ensure the client and server settings are correct for your network.

+No paths in the code are hardcoded, so feel free to put the code wherever you like, but make sure to change the init/upstart script to match.

 ####Clone the repo